dotnet/msbuild/documentation/ProjectReference-Protocol.md

 `AssignProjectConfiguration` runs when building in a solution context, and ensures that the right `Configuration` and `Platform` are assigned to each reference.
 For example, if a solution specifies (using the Solution Build Manager) that for a given solution configuration, a project should always be built `Release`, that is applied inside MSBuild in this target.

-`PrepareProjectReferences` then runs, ensuring that each referenced project exists (creating the item `@(_MSBuildProjectReferenceExistent)`) and asking it for the closest matching `TargetFramework` to build.
+`PrepareProjectReferences` then runs, ensuring that each referenced project exists (creating the item `@(_MSBuildProjectReferenceExistent)`) and determining the parameters it needs to produce a compatible build by calling its `GetTargetFrameworkProperties` target.

 `ResolveProjectReferences` does the bulk of the work, building the referenced projects and collecting their outputs.